 Safety Tip for Yellowstone with Kids

-I also recommend hold hands with kids under 8.
+I also recommend holding hands with kids under 8.

-How Many Days do I Need at Yellowstone with Kids?
+How Many Days do You Need at Yellowstone National Park with Kids?

 We all know kids have a shorter attention span.
 Yellowstone is huge and involves a lot of driving.
 Keeping kids in a car too long is never fun!